sichoi42/sichoi42/README.md

 ## 📫 Contact Me

-If you are more curious about me, visit the portfolio site below.
+If you are more curious about me, visit my portfolio site below.
 - [Portfolio](https://sichoi.dev/)

 <br/>